gewarren/docs/docs/framework/windows-workflow-foundation/performance.md

  In comparison to WF3, the WF4 runtime has a more efficient scheduler.
 It leverages the same I/O thread pool that is used for WCF, which is very efficient at executing batched work items.
 The internal work item scheduler queue is optimized for most common usage patterns.
 The WF4 runtime also manages the execution states in a very lightweight way with minimal synchronization and event handling logic, while WF3 depends on heavy-weight event registration and invocation to perform complex synchronization for state transitions.

 ### Data Storage and Flow
  In WF3, data associated with an activity is modeled through dependency properties implemented by the type <xref:System.Windows.DependencyProperty>.
 The dependency property pattern was introduced in Windows Presentation Foundation (WPF).
 In general, this pattern is very flexible to support easy data binding and other UI features.
 However, the pattern requires the properties to be defined as static fields in the workflow definition.
-Whenever the [!INCLUDE[wf1](../../../includes/wf1-md.md)] runtime sets or gets the property values, it involves heavily-weighted look-up logic.
+Whenever the [!INCLUDE[wf1](../../../includes/wf1-md.md)] runtime sets or gets the property values, it involves heavily weighted look-up logic.

  WF4 uses clear data scoping logic to greatly improve how data is handled in a workflow.
 It separates the data stored in an activity from the data that is flowing across the activity boundaries by using two different concepts: variables and arguments.
 By using a clear hierarchical scope for variables and "In/Out/InOut" arguments, the data usage complexity for activities is dramatically reduced and the lifetime of the data is also automatically scoped.
 Activities have a well-defined signature described by its arguments.
 By simply inspecting an activity you can determine what data it expects to receive and what data will be produced by it as the result of its execution.